 To end with a great steak, you have to start with a great cut of meat.
 "Look for an abundance of marbling — those little white flecks of fat you see within the lean,” said Diana Clark, a meat scientist with Certified Angus Beef.

-When you add heat to fat it turns it into flavor.
+When you add heat to fat, it turns it into flavor.
 Fat also makes the meat tender and juicy.
-While many people have been conditioned to think filet mignon is the best, it has very little fat in it meaning it can try up quickly.
-Plus, it's pretty pricey.
+While many people have been conditioned to think filet mignon is the best, it has very little fat in it — meaning it can dry up quickly.
+Plus, it's pretty pricy.

 Of course, the cut you pick depends on how you want to prepare it.
 “If grilling, opt for loin or rib cuts," said Clark.
-Think strip, ribeye, porterhouse and tenderloin filets.
+Think strip, rib-eye, porterhouse, tenderloin filets and flank.

 The best steak for beginners to cook

 The steak you order at a steakhouse might not be the steak you try to make at home if you've never cooked it before.
 For a good steak that's hard to screw up, consider a rib-eye.

 "It has a high fat content," Kroener said.
 "So if you were to overcook it, it will still be juicy because of the elevated level of marbling."

 Clark agrees that, for beginners, the more marbling the better.
 Her top pick for beginners is a center cut strip steak, but also recommended a more wallet-friendly alternative that's hard to mess up: a top sirloin cap steak.